 Pulmonary function testing labs across Alberta agree that results from lung tests (i.e. pulmonary function tests) need to be accessible on Netcare, as an important step towards informing clinical decision making and collaborative care management.

-This work is led by the Respiratory Health Strategic Clinical Network™, in partnership with the College of Physicians & Surgeons of Alberta (CPSA) and the Alberta Medical Association (AMA).
+This work is led by the Respiratory Health Strategic Clinical Network™, in partnership with the College of Physicians & Surgeons of Alberta (CPSA).
 Our aim is to build technical solutions to support all CPSA-accredited labs to connect their test results to Netcare.
 We are also implementing standardized provincial report templates for a spectrum of lung tests, improving the consistency in which results are communicated to referring physicians.